framely/community/docs/reference/quickstarts/pingpong.md

    ![commit pingpong en](/images/guide/pingpong/commit_pingpong_en.png)
    :::

 ## Chatbot Testing

-OpenCUI includes a built-in testing feature called **Debug** that helps you uncover bugs by providing debug information.
+OpenCUI includes a built-in testing feature called **Debug** that helps you uncover CUI bugs by providing debug information.
 With Debug, you can test your chatbot by typing messages.
 In this example, we will test the pingpong chatbot that will respond with *"pong"* to the message *"ping"* and has a default welcome message.

 Note that Debug can only test committed content, so ensure that both the structure layer and language layer have been committed before testing.